European network for medical and veterinary entomology (VectorNet)

-ECDC and EFSA maintain a common database on the presence and distribution of vectors and pathogens in vectors in Europe and the Mediterranean basin, through developing a network of experts and organisations from the medical and veterinary domains.
-The network of medical entomologists and public health professionals, already established during the preceding VBORNET project, is extended to include veterinary entomologists and veterinarians working in the field of vector-borne diseases in Europe and countries surrounding the Mediterranean Basin.
+The network of medical entomologists and public health professionals, already established during the preceding VBORNET project, is being extended to include veterinary entomologists and veterinarians working in the field of vector-borne diseases in Europe and the countries surrounding the Mediterranean Basin.

-The project provides also ad-hoc scientific advice to support ECDC and EFSA concerning technical questions about vector surveillance and vector-borne diseases in humans and animals.
+The project also provides ad-hoc scientific advice to support ECDC and EFSA with technical questions on vector surveillance and vector-borne diseases in humans and animals.

-Through the EFSA/ECDC collaboration during the VectorNet project, communication and collaboration between experts and organisations from the medical and veterinary domains will be improved.
-The outcomes of the project will contribute to improving preparedness and response for vector-borne diseases in the European Union.
+Through the EFSA/ECDC collaboration on the VectorNet project, communication and collaboration between experts and organisations from the medical and veterinary domains will be improved.
+The project will contribute to improving preparedness and response for vector-borne diseases in the European Union.